-Industry- and OEM-required certifications are some of the most important aspects of the OEM-supplier relationship across the three industries.
+Industry- and OEM-required certifications are one of the most important aspects of the OEM-supplier relationship across the three industries.
 Certifications ensure that products and processes meet stringent standards as well as maintaining safety, quality, and reliability across the aerospace, shipbuilding and medical devices manufacturing industries.

 High costs, lack of time, resources and knowledge are barriers toward certification.
 As shown in Figure 10, when asked about their biggest challenges to obtaining certifications in their industry, 71% of suppliers in the CONNSTEP/EY survey noted high costs.
 Small businesses can face prohibitively high certification consultation costs for implementation as well as face ongoing costs to maintain certifications.
 Suppliers with less than 100 employees, which made up 89% of survey respondents, lack in-house resources and existing knowledge or experience in obtaining new certifications.
-In response to open-ended questions during the survey, some suppliers mentioned guidance around new certifications such as the Cybersecurity Maturity Model Certification (CMMC) constantly evolving, which presents challenges around what data and resources are needed to obtain certification.
+Some suppliers mentioned guidance around new certifications such as the Cybersecurity Maturity Model Certification (CMMC) constantly evolving, which presents challenges around what data and resources are needed to obtain certification.
 As shown in Table 7, the medical device sector has the largest certification gap, as measured by the difference between the share of companies that perceive a certification as important and the share that have obtained the certification.

 A slow and (sometimes) opaque certification assessment process frustrates some Connecticut suppliers.
-In the survey, some suppliers described an ambiguous process for learning about and obtaining OEM-specific certifications.
+Some suppliers described an ambiguous process for learning about and obtaining OEM-specific certifications.
 Other suppliers were frustrated by delays in assessments by third parties, which they thought may put their existing certifications at risk of not being renewed.
 Suppliers also thought that OEMs lacked the necessary resources to conduct certification audits.